CycleMLP: A MLP-like Architecture for Dense Prediction: Method

-Then, we sequentially apply several \textit{\shortop{}} blocks, which is detailed in Section.~\ref{section.3.2}, on the patch tokens.
-The blocks with the same architecture are stacked to form one \textit{Stage}~\cite{he2016deep}.
+\textbf{Stage.} The blocks with the same architecture are stacked to form one \textit{Stage}~\citep{he2016deep}.
 The number of tokens~(feature scale) is maintained within each stage.
 At each stage \textit{transition}, the channel capacity of the processed tokens is expanded while the number of tokens is reduced.
 This strategy effectively reduces the spatial resolution complexity.
 Overall, each of our model variants has four stages, and the output feature at the last stage has a shape of $\frac{H}{32}\times\frac{W}{32}\times C_4$.
-These stage settings are widely utilized in both CNN~\cite{simonyan2014very, he2016deep} and Transformer~\cite{wang2021pyramid, liu2021Swin} models.
-Therefore, our proposed models can conveniently serve as a generic replacement for existing models.
+These stage settings are widely utilized in both CNN~\citep{simonyan2014very, he2016deep} and Transformer~\citep{wang2021pyramid, liu2021Swin} models.
+Therefore, CycleMLP can conveniently serve as a general-purpose visual backbone and a generic replacement for existing backbones.